- Jury member for South Indian Filmfare Awards

 - The Executive Trustee and Director of Stage Pragathi, a platform for artists and art lovers

 Ranjini began her creative journey as a columnist and short story writer for various noted women’s magazines and periodicals including reputed broadsheets.
-She received several awards and accolades at the Kerala State Youth Festival including awards for best short story, painting, poetry.
+She received several awards and accolades at the Kerala State Youth Festival including awards for the best short story, painting, poetry.

-Her foray into television began with Akathalam, the first ever Women’s talk show that dealt with women’s issues with great élan and aplomb.
-Akathalam became the first ever travelling talk show that directly addressed more than 200,000 women across India, which ran for 5 years with 500 episodes.
+Her foray into television began with Akathalam, the first-ever Women’s talk show that dealt with women’s issues with great élan and aplomb.
+Akathalam became the first-ever travelling talk show that directly addressed more than 200,000 women across India, which ran for 5 years with 500 episodes.

 As a creative contributor and anchor of the show, Ranjini became the voice of women across languages.
 It initiated several social discussions in areas such as Mysore Marriages, domestic violence, literacy, and culture etc… which were taken up without any prejudice.